-The Chilean waffles are a lot more crunchy than the American or Belgian waffles.
+The Chilean waffles are much more crunchy than the American or Belgian ones.
 They are in between a cookie and a waffle.

-Chilean waffles or Dulce de Leche waffles are a specialty of the Lake Region in the southern part of the country, I remember trying them many years ago in the cities of Frutillar and Puerto Varas.
-And I’m sure you already guess it, they are most commonly filled, not topped, with Dulce de Leche.
+Chilean waffles or Dulce de Leche waffles are a specialty of the Lake Region in the southern part of the country.
+I remember trying them many years ago in Frutillar and Puerto Varas.
+And I’m sure you already guessed it, they are most commonly filled, not topped, with Dulce de Leche.

-Traditionally they are made on the shape of hearts, filled with Dulce de Leche, and sold on bakeries to go.
+Traditionally they are made in the shape of hearts, filled with Dulce de Leche, and sold in bakeries to go.
 They go great with coffee for breakfast if you like sweet things in the morning.

 They are a little messy, so be aware of the crumbs.

 These are truly a regional treat, and normally you will not find them for sale in Santiago, Chile’s capital.
-If you travel to the lake region in Chile make a point to taste Mapuche food and learn about their indigenous culture.
+If you travel to the lake region in Chile, try to taste Mapuche’s food and learn about its indigenous culture.

-Another combination that I love is chocolate and Dulce de Leche, if you are looking for a dessert this Chocolate Tres Leches Cake with Dulce de Leche frosting is perfection.
+Another combination that I love is chocolate and Dulce de Leche.
+If you want a dessert, this Chocolate Tres Leches Cake with Dulce de Leche frosting is perfect.